 Let’s put it on the table about anchovies.
 They are not universally beloved.
 I’ve actually seen people shudder at the sight of them.
 Admittedly, I’m one of those people who doesn’t like whole anchovy filets staring at me from the top of my Caesar salad.
 But over the years I’ve come to appreciate their powerful flavor-enhancing properties.
 Anchovies are a wonderful, magical secret ingredient in cooking – secret because you don’t have to see them or even know that they are present, but you’re likely to be wowed by the way they bring out the savory flavor, known as “umami,” in a recipe.
 Marcella Hazan says, in her book The Essentials of Classic Italian Cooking: “Of all the ingredients used in Italian cooking, none produces headier flavor than anchovies…Chopped anchovy dissolving into the cooking juices of a roast divests itself of its explicit identity while it contributes to the meat’s depth of taste…”

-One thing that I have to mention about this recipe that I think you’ll enjoy is the incredible aroma that fills the kitchen when you sauté the rosemary, garlic and anchovies.
+I think you’ll enjoy the incredible aroma that fills the kitchen when you sauté the rosemary, garlic and anchovies.
 It’s memorable.
-Oh, and one more important note – this dish cries out for mashed potatoes to soak up the delicious gravy.
-Enjoy!
+Oh, and one more important note – this dish cries out for mashed potatoes or rice to soak up the delicious gravy.